Feature: The importance of preventive maintenance and calibration

 A good calibration is when a manufacturer has a calibration system process in place and maintains it.
 Below are some key items that are needed for a good calibration service.

 In conclusion, preventive maintenance and calibration are required aspects of any weathering instrument in order to get the best weathering testing results!
-It is the baseline for a quality control procedure, and reproducible and reliable testing.
+It is the baseline for a quality control procedure and reproducible and reliable testing.
 Common industrial standards consider this and request periodical PM and calibration servicing.
-Preventive maintenance helps to improve the lifetime of the instruments, reduce downtime and save cost.
-Keep your instrument in a good shape!
+Preventive maintenance helps to improve the lifetime of the instruments, reduce downtime and save costs.
+Keep your instrument in good shape!